ssbozy/ssbozy.github.io/posts/blur-detection.md

 ---
-title: How I detect blurry images using OpenCV?
+title: "How I detect blurry images using OpenCV?"
 date: 2018-02-10
 ---